trovu/trovu/Use-Trovu-on-your-device.md

 ## Other

-Use this URL template and add it where your browser allows to set custom browser search engines:
+Use one of these URL templates and add it where your browser allows to set custom browser search engines:

     https://trovu.net/process/?#country=gb&language=en&query=%s
     https://trovu.net/process/?#github=YOUR_GITHUB_USERNAME&query=%s